 To run basic PCRs for a range of markers using multiple protocols on field PCR machines (smaller, lighter, lower-scale and more rugged than typical lab-based machines)

-Skillsets: Sample collection from wild primates and Amazonian plants, sample storage and sterile technique, DNA extraction using multiple kits for comparison, amplification of barcoded regions in the genome, gel electrophoresis to confirm amplicon sizes, sequencing of the regions using a MinION, real-time species identification with the WIMP workflow.
+Skillsets: Sample collection from wild primates, sample storage and sterile technique, DNA extraction using multiple kits for comparison, amplification of barcoded regions in the virus genome, gel electrophoresis to confirm amplicon sizes, sequencing using a MinION, real-time sequence identification with the WIMP workflow.

 Gideon Erkenswick co-founded Primates Peru Inc. in 2009 which later evolved into Field Projects International.
 Cumulatively, he has spent 8 years working in the Neotropics leading research programs in primate behavior, disease ecology, and mark and recapture, and for the past 4 years, he has also taught field courses in general tropical biology and primate behavior.
 Between 2011 and 2017 he completed a doctorate in biology at the University of Missouri-St. Louis (UMSL) that focused on parasite-host relationships from a diverse community of nonhuman primates using molecular genetics and genomics.
 At UMSL he also acquired formal classroom teaching experience in anatomy and physiology, comparative vertebrate anatomy, evolution, and organismal biology.
 In addition to his role as a Senior Research Scientists for FPI and founder of the Green Lab, he continues in the UMSL Biology Department as a post-doctoral researcher.